Cum nimis absurdum

-The bull revoked all the rights of the Jewish community and placed religious and economic restrictions on Jews in the Papal States, renewed anti-Jewish legislation and subjected Jews to various degradations and restrictions on their personal freedom.
+Cum nimis absurdum was a papal bull issued by Pope Paul IV dated 14 July 1555.
+In order to incentivise Jewish conversion to Christianity, the bull revoked all the rights of the Jewish community and placed religious and economic restrictions on Jews in the Papal States, renewed anti-Jewish legislation and subjected Jews to various degradations and restrictions on their personal freedom.

 The bull established the Roman Ghetto and required the Jews of Rome, who had existed as a community since before Christian times and numbered about 2,000 at the time, to live in it.
 The Ghetto was a walled quarter with three gates that were locked at night.
 Under the bull, Jewish males were required to wear a pointed yellow hat, and Jewish females a yellow kerchief.
 Jews were required to attend compulsory Catholic sermons on the Jewish shabbat.

 The bull also subjected Jews to various other restrictions such as a prohibition on property ownership and practising medicine among Christians.
 Jews were allowed to practice only unskilled jobs, as rag men, secondhand dealers or fish mongers.
 They could also be pawnbrokers.

 Paul IV's successor, Pius IV, enforced the creation of other ghettos in most Italian towns, and his successor, Pius V, recommended them to other bordering states.
 The Papal States ceased to exist on 20 September 1870 when they were incorporated in the Kingdom of Italy, but the requirement that Jews live in the ghetto was formally abolished only in 1882, though, in this period between the end of the Papal States and the requirement abolition, this requirement was seldom, if ever enforced.